5 Reasons Why Goal Setting Is Important For Your Career

 1. Goal setting can improve performance as an employee

-Dr. Edwin Locke and Dr. Gary Latham spent many years researching the theory of goal setting, during which time they identified five elements that need to be in place for us to achieve our goals.
+Dr. Edwin Locke and Dr. Gary Latham spent many years researching the theory of goal setting, during which time they identified five elements that must be present to achieve our goals.

-According to Locke and Latham, there are five goal-setting principles that can improve our chances of success:
+According to Locke and Latham, five goal-setting principles can improve our chances of success:

 • Clarity